Interactive Visual Reasoning under Uncertainty: Experiment

 \paragraph{Symbol-Input \ac{rl} Agents}

-\cref{tab:rl_symbol} summarises the performance of symbol-input \ac{rl} agents.
-Comparing the \ac{ddpg} agent and the \ac{td-3} agent, we note that contradictory to the conventional wisdom; the \ac{ddpg} agent attains slightly higher or on-par performance with the \ac{td-3} agent.
-One interesting observation is that the agents generally propose very inefficient trials; the final reward decreases as time goes by, though it becomes more likely for an agent to stumble on a solution by chance.
+\cref{tab:result} summarises the performance of symbol-input \ac{rl} agents. \ac{rl} agents performed significantly better than the Random agent, where \ac{ddpg}-Re gets the highest reward.
+Recurrent agents generally perform better than feed-forward agents, indicating that history observation and trials play a role in generating valid hypotheses and proposing new trials.
+One interesting observation from the performance of these \ac{rl} agents is that they generally propose very inefficient trials: the final reward decreases as time goes by.
+However, it becomes more likely for an agent to stumble on a solution by chance.

 \paragraph{Pixel-Input \ac{rl} Agents}